Leeward CC CARES Report

 - Hand sanitizer stations have been ordered and will be placed at nearly 30 high-use, public areas.

 4. Travel: The coronavirus is having an enormous impact on travel.
-The latest updates on UH travel are online.
+The latest updates on travel are online.

 5. Stay informed, flexible and healthy